BRIFuturist/2000-years-economic-history/README.md

 Additionally, the graph has been updated to include 2021 GDP (PPP) data.
 Feel free to update and disseminate it as new data becomes available.

+This repository includes a Jupyter notebook file, the excel database file (source: https://www.rug.nl/ggdc/historicaldevelopment/maddison/releases/maddison-database-2010), and two image files containing the output of the code.

 Any questions and comments may be directed to the original author on Twitter ([@BRIFuturist](\https://twitter.com/BRIFuturist))

 ## Getting Started